k-state-id3a/mixed-models-fall25/content/3-lesson.md

 ## What are GLMMs

 -   Generalized Linear Models are models in which we can assume different distributions for our data beyond the Normal distribution.
 -   Similar to general linear models, GLMs can also have random effects, thus, Generalized Linear Mixed Models - GLMMs.

 ### The structure of a GLMM

-Remember that for a **LMMs**, assuming $\mathbf{y}$ arises from a normal distribution, we have:
+Remember that for a **LMMs**, assuming $$\mathbf{y}$$ arises from a normal distribution, we have:

 $$
 \mathbf{y} ={X}\boldsymbol{\beta} + Zu + \boldsymbol{\varepsilon} \\ \mathbf{\begin{bmatrix} \mathbf{u} \\ \boldsymbol{\varepsilon} \end{bmatrix} \sim \begin{pmatrix}  \begin{bmatrix} 0 \\ 0 \end{bmatrix}, \begin{bmatrix} \mathbf{G} \; 0 \\ 0 \; \mathbf{R} \end{bmatrix} \end{pmatrix}}